-Filing your 2023 taxes will continue to include the new tax rates set forth with the Tax Cuts and Jobs Act (TCJA) enacted in 2018 (currently set to expire after 2025).
+Filing your 2024 taxes will continue to include the new tax rates set forth with the Tax Cuts and Jobs Act (TCJA) enacted in 2018 (currently set to expire after December 31, 2025).
 An essential part of maintaining your overall financial health is attempting to keep your tax liability to a minimum.

-One of our primary goals is to keep you informed of the changes that will be affecting investors like you.
+One of our primary goals is to keep client informed of the changes that will be affecting investors like you.
 We believe that taking a proactive approach is better than a reactive approach-especially regarding income tax strategies!

-Remember - If you ever have any questions regarding your finances, please call us first before making any decisions.
+If you would like us to review your financial situation, we would be happy to do so.
 We pride ourselves in our ability to help clients make informed decisions.

-We're here to help you!
-We don't want you to worry about things that you don't need to worry about!
+We're here to help, because we don't want you to worry about things that you don't need to worry about!